plabayo/learn-rust-101/README.md

 In case you are a Python or Javascript developer you might find the [Appendix V. Python / Javascript developers](#appendix-v-python--javascript-developers) section useful.

+Not convinced yet?
+Read here what others have to say about Rust: <https://brson.github.io/fireflowers/>

 ## [1.
 Learn Rust](#1-learn-rust)

 In case you're new to the language we suggest you to take a look at [Learn Rust](https://www.rust-lang.org/learn)  (free):